IlliaPonomarov/tech-task/README.md

 mc ilm import myminio/videos lifecycle-all-buckets.json
 ```

+### Remove old object from Minio
+- We can use Minio's file life cycle configuration to automatically delete files after a certain period of time.
+This feature can help
+  manage storage costs and ensure data privacy by removing outdated or unused files from the storage system.<br/>

+# Design API
+- You can access the Swagger Specification [here](storage-minio-swagger.yaml) to view the API design.

 # Documentation:
 - You can access the Swagger Specification [here](storage-minio-swagger.yaml)
-- You can use Swagger Editor to view the Swagger Specification [here](https://editor.swagger.io/), just copy and paste the content of the file [storage-minio-swagger.yaml](storage-minio-swagger.yaml) to the editor.
+- You can use Swagger Editor to view the Swagger Specification at [Swagger Editor](https://editor.swagger.io/), just copy and paste the content of the file [storage-minio-swagger.yaml](storage-minio-swagger.yaml) to the editor.

 # Implement API
 - You can find the implementation of the API in the [controllers](src/main/java/org/storage/biometrics/storagemimoio/storage/controllers) directory.